systematic-magic/aop/references.rst

 	- Journal title can be abbreviated or written in full.
 If abbreviated, check that it is written the same way as on PubMed site.
 You can look up journal titles here: https://www.ncbi.nlm.nih.gov/nlmcatalog/journals

-	- If both full and abbreviated title are present in the reference, then delete abbreviation and leave full title (you can spot such cases by presence of colon (:) in the title; e.g. Rapid communications in mass spectrometry : RCM.)
+	- If both full and abbreviated title are present in the reference, then delete abbreviation and leave full title (you can spot such cases by presence of colon (:) in the title; |br| e.g. Rapid communications in mass spectrometry : RCM.)

 	.. image:: /_static/html_full_journal_title.png
 		:alt: Full Journal title